Platinum Custom Rugs

 Simple tips for your rugs

-It is essential to choose the type of rugs according to its use and the characteristics of the place for which it is designed.
-It is best to place the rugs in dry rooms, avoiding basements or outdoors.
-Do not expose it to direct sunlight, which may discolour the parts affected by the rays.
-If possible, it is advisable to turn the rugs often so that any wear is more even, avoiding the formation of obvious discolourations.
-A new rug, due to the recent cutting of the pile, will tend to shed excess fibres over a period of a few weeks.
-This phenomenon will fade with use.
+It is essential to choose the type of rug based on its intended use and the characteristics of the location for which it is designed.
+It is best to place the carpet preferably in dry environments, avoiding basements or outdoor areas.
+Do not expose the rug to direct sunlight, as this could fade the parts hit by the rays.
+If necessary, it is advisable to frequently rotate the rug so that wear is more uniform, avoiding the formation of noticeable discolorations.
+A new rug, due to the recent cutting of the pile, will tend to shed excess yarn for a period of several weeks.
+This phenomenon will diminish with the use of the rug.

 After delivery, the rugs should be allowed to breathe, allowing them to lay perfectly and return to their full beauty after transport.
 A luxury rug is a piece of furniture that is destined to be long-lived and acquire value with the passage of time.
 In any case, in order to maintain its original splendour for a long time, we suggest following the instructions below.